A New Star

 Expanding the horizon

 For all these purposes, we built a flexible, scalable architecture.
-That allows us to later expand the system beyond spot markets for electricity to various other markets: different international exchanges, more regulated futures markets, other commodities such as gas, oil, coal, freight or CO2 emissions, and to trades in foreign currencies.
+That allows us to later expand the system beyond Nord Pool’s spot market for electricity to various other markets: different international exchanges, more regulated futures markets, other commodities such as gas, oil, coal, freight or CO2 emissions, and to trades in foreign currencies.
 Such a system could eventually become a multitenant application, capable of serving different clients at once.

 Upon completion, our client will have an autonomous system that is fast, efficient, error-proof and operational around the clock.
 It will free traders from their daily tasks and allow them to concentrate on the creative challenge of identifying trade ideas and optimising algorithms.
 All that will give our client a lasting edge in a competitive market.